 Disruptive activities include: interviews of parties in the hearing room during the hearing or so nearby as to disturb the hearing; movement of equipment while the hearing is in session; television lights, cables, equipment, etc. that could distract the parties to the hearing; electronic flash for still photography; and any other behaviour that the commissioners consider distracting or disruptive.

-Television media must make arrangements for cameras through the secretary to the Commission at 604-899-6500 or firstname.lastname@example.org.
+Television media must make arrangements for cameras through the secretary to the Commission at 604-899-6500 or email@example.com.
 Television coverage of hearings is limited to one-fixed camera position in the public area of the hearing room.
-If more than one media outlet wishes to film a hearing, they must work our sharing arrangements among themselves, such as pooling or time sharing.
+If more than one media outlet wishes to film a hearing, they must work out sharing arrangements among themselves, such as pooling or time sharing.

 Access to Commission Hearing Files